Getting Started

 Creating your organization

-Appclacks is currently in Alpha.
 To use the platform, you should subscribe to it on the Appclacks main website.
 You will then receive an email with an activation link.

 The email will also provide you the ID of your organization.